-On this day a year ago I received the phone call that I never wanted to hear.
-Although we had expected it any day since my Daddy’s heart was so weak after had suffered a heart attack and a stroke on April 15, 2000, relearned how to walk, drive, dress himself, survived 7 bypass surgery, bouts of congestive heart failure, and a pacemaker put in; it didn’t make it any easier when Jackie called me to break the news that our Daddy had passed away.
+On this day a five years ago I received the phone call that I never wanted to hear.
+Although we had expected it any day since my Daddy’s heart was so weak after he had suffered a heart attack and a stroke on April 15, 2000, relearned how to walk, drive, dress himself, survived 7 bypass surgery, bouts of congestive heart failure, and a pacemaker put in; it didn’t make it any easier when Jackie called me to break the news that our Daddy had passed away.
 I think it was harder because we had lost our brother not even a year before?

 After I got the news and as I was driving to be with my Mom, sister, and brothers; I started thinking about all the things that we had done throughout the summer.
 I remembered Jackie and I had taken my Mom and Daddy to Greensburg to see the town that had been almost completely destroyed by a tornado.

 Or the time that I took them to Joshua’s plays,

 or the time that we took them to Illinois for my Daddys’ last visit there not even a month before his passing.

 I felt very lucky that I was able to spend some quality time with my Daddy before he went to Heaven to be with our brother Dean.
 I hope you all enjoy some of the photos here as I did when I went through them.
 I loved my Daddy and felt like he could do anything;